-Paper Crafts: How to make a Gum Wrapper Chain Tutorial
+Paper Crafts: How to Make a Gum Wrapper Chain Craft Instructions

 Below you’ll find an easy step-by-step tutorial for how to make a gum wrapper chain.
 Use large strips of decorative paper and they can turn into all kinds of fun things.